Dale Ferguson (rugby league)

 He previously played in the Super League for the Wakefield Trinity Wildcats and the Huddersfield Giants in two separate spells, as well spending time at Hull Kingston Rovers on loan from Huddersfield.
-He has also played for the Bradford Bulls in the Super League and the Kingstone Press Championship.
+He has also played for the Bradford Bulls in the Super League and the Championship.
 In 2019 he was loaned from the Giants to Featherstone in the Championship.
 He played one game for the England Knights side in 2012.

 Background

 Ferguson was born in Pontefract, Yorkshire, England.

 Playing career

 On 3 November 2011 The annual RLIF Awards dinner was held at the Tower of London, and Ferguson was named Scotland player of the year.

 In February 2013, Hull Kingston Rovers signed Ferguson on a one-month loan deal.
 He scored his first try for The Robins in their 44–18 win over the Widnes club on 17 February 2013.

 Bradford Bulls

 Midway through the 2013 season the Bradford Bulls announced that they had signed Ferguson for the 2014 and 2015 seasons on a two-year deal.